KonradHoeffner/tempoguide/index.md

 Besides the obvious applications it also grows your own Murktide Regent.
 You must consider Spellbombing when the opponent could play Murktide Regent next turn, so pay attention to the number of cards in your opponents graveyard.
-Against reanimator you need a bit more nuance here, can you beat Murktide otherwise?
+Against Reanimator you need a bit more nuance here, can you beat Murktide otherwise?
 Do you have FoW?
 Can you afford to unlock their graveyard?
-Undercity Sewers can help you make hard decisions by informing you of your next draw if it is desireable or not.
+Undercity Sewers can help you make hard decisions by informing you of your next draw if it is desirable or not.
-Are you about to draw a push and you have hydroblast in hand but they have a red creature and a problematic red permanent for example.
+Are you about to draw a push and you have Hydroblast in hand but they have a red creature and a problematic red permanent for example.

 <!--